Table of Contents

 One of the best things about Arizona is the robust sports culture here.
 There are many professional sports teams including football, baseball, and basketball including the Cardinals, Diamondbacks, and Suns respectively.

 Soccer culture is getting developed in Phoenix.
-Soon the city will see a team competing at MLS.
+Soon the city will see a team competing in MLS.

 Some of the best adventure activities you can explore in Arizona are: